Royal College of Music

-The Royal College of Music (RCM) is a conservatoire established by royal charter in 1882, located in South Kensington, London, UK.
+The Royal College of Music (RCM) is a conservatoire established by royal charter in 1882, located in South Kensington, London, England.
 It offers training from the undergraduate to the doctoral level in all aspects of Western Music including performance, composition, conducting, music theory and history, and has trained some of the most important figures in international music life.
 The RCM also conducts research in performance practice and performance science.

 The RCM has over 900 students from more than 50 countries, with professors who include many who are musicians with worldwide reputations.

 The college is one of the four conservatories of the Associated Board of the Royal Schools of Music and a member of Conservatoires UK.
 Its buildings are directly opposite the Royal Albert Hall on Prince Consort Road, next to Imperial College and among the museums and cultural centres of Albertopolis.

 History

 Background

 The Royal College of Music was founded in 1883 to replace the short-lived and unsuccessful National Training School of Music (NTSM).
 The idea for the NTSM was initially proposed by the Prince Consort decades before the school opened.
 Conservatoires to train young students for a musical career had been set up in major European cities, but in London the long-established Royal Academy of Music had not supplied suitable training for professional musicians: in 1870 it was estimated that fewer than ten per cent of instrumentalists in London orchestras had studied at the academy.

 The NTSM opened in 1876, in a building to the west of the Royal Albert Hall in Kensington Gore with Arthur Sullivan as its principal.
 Under Sullivan, a reluctant and ineffectual principal, the NTSM failed to provide a satisfactory alternative to the Royal Academy and, by 1880, a committee of examiners comprising Charles Hallé, Sir Julius Benedict, Sir Michael Costa, Henry Leslie and Otto Goldschmidt reported that the school lacked "executive cohesion".
 The following year Sullivan resigned and was replaced by John Stainer.
 The original plan was to merge the Royal Academy of Music and the National Training School of Music into a single, enhanced organisation.
 The NTSM agreed, but after prolonged negotiations, the Royal Academy refused to enter into the proposed scheme.

 In 1881, with George Grove as a leading instigator and with the support of the Prince of Wales, a draft charter was drawn up for a successor body to the NTSM.
 The Royal College of Music occupied the premises previously home to the NTSM and opened there on 7 May 1883.
 Grove was appointed its first director.
 There were 50 scholars elected by competition and 42 fee-paying students.